Lilanga/selfcare/README.md

 ***

-This is basically written as a good bootstrap template for ASP.NET MVC based AngularJS single page projects which using Web API as data service backend.
+This is basically written as a good startup template for ASP.NET MVC based AngularJS single page projects which using Web API as data service backend.